jpco/notcat/README.md

 ## --on-notify, --on-close, --on-empty

-Notcat can be execute arbitrary subcommands when notifications are received and closed via the `--on-notify` and `--on-close` flags, respectively.
+notcat can execute arbitrary subcommands when notifications are received and closed via the `--on-notify` and `--on-close` flags, respectively.
 When the last notification is closed, the `--on-empty` subcommand is run after `--on-close`.

-At present, the commands invoked by `--on-notify`, `--on-close`, and `--on-empty` are blocking -- for notcat, as well as anything that sends a notification while the commands are running.
+At present, the commands invoked by `--on-notify`, `--on-close`, and `--on-empty` are blocking -- for notcat, as well as anything that sends a notification while the commands are running (yikes!)

 ## Format strings

-Notcat is configurable via format strings (much like the standard `date` command).
+notcat is configurable via format strings (much like the standard `date` command).
 It accepts any number of format string arguments.

 Supported format sequences are: